 Conclusion

-The unification of Germany was late, as it occurred only in the second half of the 19th century.
-However, it was a process that took place with great speed, as it united dozens of small monarchies in a period of just seven years.
+German unification came late, only in the second half of the 19th century.
+Once the wars began, however, the process moved quickly: it united dozens of small monarchies in only seven years.

-After the founding of the country, Bismarck consolidated his power even more and orchestrated an alliance between nobles (Junkers) and bourgeoisie to industrialize the country.
-Domestically, German society was militarized, and the Army held immense political prestige.
-In international relations, unified Germany tried to propagate the idea that the country was satisfied with the status quo in Europe — in other words, that the Germans would avoid engaging in other wars.
-This was a deliberate strategy, aimed at the international isolation of France.
+After the founding of the country, Bismarck consolidated his power further and orchestrated an alliance between nobles (Junkers) and the bourgeoisie to industrialize the country.
+Domestically, German society was militarized, and the army held immense political prestige.
+In international relations, unified Germany tried to spread the idea that the country was satisfied with the status quo in Europe — in other words, that the Germans would avoid engaging in other wars.
+This was a deliberate strategy aimed at the international isolation of France.

 Bismarck remained in power until 1890, balancing his country amid the European powers.
 However, after the death of King William I, the chancellor was forced to resign by the new monarch, William II, who wanted to impose a foreign policy based on territorial and military expansionism.
 Such was Bismarck’s influence on German political life that, after his withdrawal, the Germans had less success in securing their objectives on the international stage.
 The shift of Germany from moderation to militarism can be understood as one of the long-term causes of World War I.